 Many companies that are currently investing in these types of vehicles predict a future where there will be zero accidents.
 That does not seem likely as long as driver error continues to remain in the picture.
 Technology may be able to help minimize the number of accidents that are caused because of poor driver choices like drunk driving, distracted driving, or even driving while fatigued, but may not be able to help much to prevent other types of accidents

-The Atlanta car accident lawyers at the Katz Law Firm help victims of car accidents in the metro Atlanta region and around Georgia recover compensation after a crash.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers help victims of car accidents in the metro Atlanta region and around Georgia recover compensation after a crash.
 If you or a loved one have been injured in a car accident, you may be eligible for compensation for your losses through a car accident claim.
 A claim will help you recover damages for medical expenses, lost wages, property damage, pain and suffering and other types of damages.
-Talk to an Atlanta car accident attorney at the Katz Law Firm, and determine your legal options.
+Talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers, and determine your legal options.
 Initial consultations are free.